 Step 1 – Interview Stakeholders and End Users

-In order to be the most successful, a CRM solution needs to address the needs of both management and end users.
+To be the most successful, a CRM solution must address the needs of both management and end users.

 Input from would-be end users is highly valuable to the CRM selection process.
 End users spend the most time interacting with prospects and customers.
-They are well equipped to relay observed inefficiencies and user pain points with the current systems.
-These users may have already come up with some creative solutions that could be handled within a more robust platform.
+They are well-equipped to relay observed inefficiencies and user pain points with the current systems.
+These users may have already developed creative solutions that could be handled within a more robust platform.

-When the right types of questions are asked, areas of operational inefficiencies and customer dissatisfaction that management may not have even been aware of will often emerge.
+When the right questions are asked, operational inefficiencies and customer dissatisfaction that management may not have even been aware of will often emerge.

-If end users feel that they have had input early on in the process, they will be even more willing participants in a CRM solution once the solution is rolled out.
+If end users feel they have had input early in the process, they will be even more willing participants in a CRM solution once the solution is rolled out.

-The group of participants in the interview stage should extend as high into the organization as possible.
+The participants in the interview stage should extend as high into the organization as possible.

-Once information has been gathered from participants, the information needs to be organized and analyzed.
+Once the information has been gathered from participants, the information needs to be organized and analyzed.
 Recurring themes will emerge from user input.
-Additional questions may need to be asked of management and of end users in order to fully capture the current state and the optimal future state.
+Additional questions may need to be asked of management and end users to capture the current state and the optimal future state fully.

-The functionality and performance levels of existing systems and processes (including manual processes) should be catalogued and described in reasonable detail.
+The functionality and performance levels of existing systems and processes (including manual processes) should be cataloged and described in reasonable detail.

 Relevant details about existing systems, ranging from shared spreadsheets to the company’s ERP system and how these systems are currently functioning or not functioning, should be a part of the analysis.

-The output of this step is normally both a working document and a summary presentation that will become an integral part of the next step.
+This step’s output is usually a working document and a summary presentation that will become an integral part of the next step.
 A condensed version of the summary presentation can also be used in Step 5.

 Step 3 – Validate and Prioritize

-A thorough execution of Steps 1 and 2 will result in a considerable volume of information that needs to be reviewed and validated.
+Thorough execution of Steps 1 and 2 will result in considerable information that needs to be reviewed and validated.

 Validation of the assembled input is best accomplished via a workshop that includes stakeholders and representative end users.
-The workshop is a means of communicating, confirming and discussing a variety of details with participants.
+The workshop is a means of communicating, confirming, and discussing various details with participants.

-Once this information has been presented to and discussed with the assembled group, decisions can be made about which requirements should be addressed first and which ones can wait until a later phase.
+Once this information has been presented to and discussed with the assembled group, decisions can be made about which requirements should be addressed first and which ones can wait until later.

 Step 4 – Develop a Vendor Ranking System

-After a prioritized list of requirements has been developed, this information should be organized in such a way that participants can rank vendors based on the ability of each vendors’ platform to meet the documented requirements.
+After a prioritized list of requirements has been developed, this information should be organized so that participants can rank vendors based on the ability of each vendor’s platform to meet the documented requirements.

 A ranking system can also serve as a general demonstration guide for vendors so they can make sure to address the highest priority requirements and address requirements in a logical sequence as they take the team through the details of their CRM platform.